nkamalu620/README.mdGenerator/README.md

-# The Purge
+# Ready README

 ## Description
-This app is designed for workers to blow off steam when dealing with difficult customers.
+This is for those who want to quickly create a README.md file

 ## Table of Contents
 - [Installation](#installation)